<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6397193&amp;fmt=gif">

 How Can You Move Forward with The Latest Technology?

-Data collection with geofences is just one aspect of the work that logistics platforms like TRUX take on.
-If you are interested in learning more about how TRUX can help your company implement new technology, like geofences, you aren’t alone.
-Hundreds of the nation’s leading contractors and material producers are jumping on board with logistics platforms that offer advanced data & analytics.
+Data collection with geofences is just one aspect of the work that logistics platforms like Trux take on.
+If you are interested in learning more about how Trux can help your company implement new technology, like geofences, you aren’t alone.
+Hundreds of the nation’s leading contractors and material producers are jumping on board with a dump truck logistics platform that offer advanced data & analytics.